-For blasters that fire about 50% faster that Elite blasters, you would expect the range to be considerably further.
+For blasters that fire about 50% faster than Elite blasters, you would expect the range to be far longer.
 However, this is not the case.
 The balls are smaller and lighter and seem to run out of steam, so barely have any better range than the Elites.

 The extra velocity, while it does not really help with the range, does make it much harder for your target to dodge you.
 If people are used to being shot at with Elite darts, it is quite funny to watch them try the same moves and get hit up the backside before they have even got to move a muscle!!

 I was also very impressed with the auto-fire results – usually when you hold down the trigger in full-auto the range and speed drops as the flywheel cannot keep up.
 With the Khaos it kept firing at high velocities.
 It did have a few stutters when the conveyor belt did not deliver a round to the flywheels in time, but it kept up a pretty consistent, and high, rate of fire.